 All species are deeply ribbed and spiny, with a flower at or near the top of the crown.

-Depending on the species, the flowers can vary in colors, such as red, pink, orange or yellow.
+Depending on the species, the bloom can vary in colors, such as red, pink, orange or yellow flowers.

 Most species bloom beautiful, satiny flowers ranging from 2″-3″ inches in diameter.
 This can vary depending on the species.